the-13th-letter/derivepassphrase/README.md

 ## License

-`derivepassphrase` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`derivepassphrase` is distributed under the terms of the [zlib/libpng license](https://spdx.org/licenses/Zlib.html).